 1:00–2:00pm | Pablo León de la Barra | In Conversation With Iván Navarro

-Pablo León de la Barra is an independent curator based in London and New York.
-As a curator at the Solomon R. Guggenheim Museum for the Latin American phase of the Guggenheim UBS MAP Global Art Initiative, as well part of the curatorial team for SITElines.2016, the biennial whose 2016 program is devoted to New Perspectives on Art of the Americas, León de la Barra will discuss his current projects and cultural work.
+Join internationally renowned curator Pablo León de la Barra, independent curator based in London/New York and curator at the Solomon R. Guggenheim Museum for the Latin American phase of the Guggenheim UBS MAP Global Art Initiative, inconversation with Iván Navarro (Paul Kasmin) on the legacy and importance of his work.

 2:30–3:30pm | Curating in Place

 Featuring Dan Handel, Curator of Design and Architecture | Israel Museum; Aric Chen, Lead Curator for Design and Architecture | M+, Hong Kong, Zoë Ryan, John H. Bryan Chair and Curator of Architecture and Design | Art Institute of Chicago; and James Zemaitis, Curator and Director of Museum Relations | R & Company.
 Moderated by Jonathan Solomon, Director of the Department of Architecture, Interior Architecture and Designed Objects | The School of the Art Institute of Chicago.

 This panel will consider contemporary approaches to the collection and exhibition of architecture and design.
 Considering both how design is influenced by the places in which it is conceived, fabricated and used; and the local and global influences on design exhibition, this discussion will trace current practices of curating in the field today.
 Presented in partnership with the William Bronson and Grayce Slovet and Mitchell Lecture Series in Architecture, Interior Architecture and Designed Objects at the School of The Art Institute of Chicago and support from the Consulate General of Israel to the Midwest.

 Aric Chen, 2016